AngeloGaeta1990/knowledge-test/README.md

     * **BUG** A giff of an hourglass was added to the question page to make it more eyecathing, nevetheless its size and positioning was varying too much depending on the screen size.

-    * **CAUSE** The positioning of the hourglass was set in CSS as: top: num px, this was causing the positioning of the giff to vary too much.
+    * **CAUSE** The positioning of the hourglass was set in CSS as: top: num px, this was causing the positioning of the giff to vary too much depending on the screen width.

     * **FIX** Although setting the positioning of the hourglass in percantange rather than pixels, improved its positining.
-    The developer decided to remove it from the design since it was not sinced with the timer and was not improving the page layout.
+    The developer decided to remove it from the design, since it was not sinced with the timer and was not improving the page layout.

 * ### Footer positioning
-    * **BUG** The footer was not sticking to the bottom, causing a white margin to appear at the bottom, before the footer,on screens where the content was not enoguh to fill the height.
+    * **BUG** The footer was not sticking to the bottom, causing a white margin to appear at the bottom, before the footer,on screens where the content was not enoguh to fill the viewport height.

-    * **CAUSE** Although the boby in CSS is set take 100% of the height, the background container was set to only contain 80% of the viewport height.
+    * **CAUSE** Although the body in CSS is set take 100% of the viewport height, the background container was set to only contain 80% of the viewport height.

-    * **FIX** To set the background container to take 100% of the height viewport solved the bug.
+    * **FIX** To set the background container to take 100% of the viewport height solved the bug.

 * ### Questions not readable
-    * **BUG** Specially on large screen devices some questions were not readable.
+    * **BUG** Specially on devices with a large screen width, the longest questions were not readable.

     * **CAUSE** To improve readability on larger screen, the font size was increased too much, therefore questions were having a width larger than than their div container.
 Moreover, they were overlaping with the answer div container.

     * **FIX** On devices with a large screen width the question font size is still increased compared to devices with a lower width, but the font size has been reduced compared to the previous version.
     The size of the questions and answers div has been adjusted on larger devices and on the question div an overflow auto declaration has been set.
-    In this way if in any configuration the question text is too long the user can scroll to read it.
+    In this way if on any device width the question text is too long the user can scroll to read it.

 * ### Question counter showing 31
    * **BUG** After replying to the last question, before moving to the result page, the question counter was showing 31 question answered out of 30.

    * **CAUSE** The function responsible for the next question was set to be activated if the question counter was <= than the total question counter.
 Therefore, the counter was updated even if the total amount of question displayed was = 30.

-   * **FIX** The function responsible for the next question now updates the counter only if the total amount of question displayed is lower than the value set to be the total questions.
+   * **FIX** The function responsible for the next question now updates the counter only if the total amount of question displayed is lower than the value set to be the total number of questions.

 * ### Radarplot not updating
-  * **BUG** The plot was always showing a value of 0 for all catageroies, although the spans reporting the time and score were updated successfully.
+  * **BUG** The radar plot was always showing a value of 0 for all catageroies, although the spans reporting the time and score were updated successfully.

   * **CAUSE** The variable categories including the time and score for each category, when moved to the result page gets the name of storedCategory and the categories variable becomes undefined.
-The variable used as input for the radarplot function was categories rather storedCategories.
+The variable used as input for the radarplot function was set as categories rather storedCategories.

   * **FIX** To use as input the StoredcCategories variable for the radarplot fcuntion solved the bug.

 * ### Categories score being always 0
    * **BUG** The categories scores and time were always 0, although the user was providing correct answers and taking time before answering.

    * **CAUSE** After moving to a new html page all variables are reset.
-This was casuing the categories variable to be reset, after the result page was loaded.
+This was causing the categories variable to be reset, after the result page was loaded.

    * **FIX** To create a variable called storedCategories which is passed to the result page solved the bug.

 * ### Local Variables
   * **BUG** Time counter was showing as nan, although all questions were displayed, time and score were counted for only one category and the time reported was incorrect.

-  * **CAUSE** In oder to fix code readability the developer tried to set the timer and quesion variables as local variables, this caused the question variable to be updated only in the local fuction.
+  * **CAUSE** In oder to improve code readability, the developer tried to set the timer and quesion variables as local variables, this caused the question variable to be updated only in the local fuction.
 When a question was generated only the category of the first question chosen was passed to the next functions.
   The same was happening for time counter, being local it was not updated every second as per expected behaviour.

   * **FIX** To set the timer and question generated as global variables fixed the issue.

 * ### For loop
-  * **BUG** Questions alredy diplayed were diplayed again and the counter of the questions was showing values multiple of the question length.
+  * **BUG** Questions already diplayed were diplayed again and the counter of the questions was showing values multiple of the total question length.

-  * **CAUSE** A for loop repeats itself regardless of a button event.
-Therefore all the functions happening before the nextQuestion fuction were happening even if the user was not clicking on the next button and this was not the developer intended behaviour.
+  * **CAUSE** A for loop repeats itself regardless of a click event.
+Therefore, all the functions happening before the nextQuestion fuction were happening even if the user was not clicking on the next button, and this was not the developer intended behaviour.

   * **FIX** The functions that were supposed to happen in the for loop have been moved in click and keyboard event listeners, where a new question is chosen and the timer is updated.